OHDSI/Vocabulary-v5.0/Cancer Modifier/manual_work/Class-agnostic content processing/Mining concepts for Mapping/readme.md

 Creates `oncology_concept_mined_for_review` and `oncology_concept_mined_for_review_prioritized` by combining rule-based hits, Hecate hits, seed rows, full-name matches and synonym-name matches.
 The prioritized table groups candidates into review tiers.

-6. Run `6 - curation output clean.sql`.
+6. Run `6 - curation output metadata backlog.sql`.

-Creates CDE-ready curator-facing review tables such as `oncology_concept_mined_for_review_cde_ready_snomed_t1` and `oncology_concept_mined_for_review_cde_ready_naaccr_t1`.
-These tables include one row per proposed mapping or review decision, not one row per `source_concept_id`.
-The same source concept may appear in multiple rows when it has multiple proposed targets, so `decision`, `to_destandardize`, `create_standard` and `comment` are reviewed per mapping row.

-The older `6 - analysis and visualization.sql` script is kept for comparison, but the clean script is the preferred export for CDE review.

-Optional: run `6 - curation output metadata backlog.sql` when the goal is to avoid dependencies on `dev_nemesis_release` and `splitting_snomed_conditions_oncology_wg`.
-This version combines current mined candidates with existing non-`exactMatch` Cancer Modifier mappings from `devv5.concept_relationship_metadata` for SNOMED, LOINC and NAACCR source concepts.
+Creates CDE-ready curator-facing review tables such.
+This script combines current mined candidates with existing non-`exactMatch` Cancer Modifier mappings from `devv5.concept_relationship_metadata` for SNOMED, LOINC and NAACCR source concepts.
 It is useful for reviewing mined concepts together with the previous metadata backlog.

 #### CDE handoff

-After curator review, load the approved spreadsheet rows into `dev_cancer_modifier.cancer_modifier_cde` and run the script documented in [`CDE/readme.md`](../CDE/readme.md).
-That script converts approved decisions into `concept_manual` and `concept_relationship_manual` rows for the Cancer Modifier `load_stage.sql`.
+After curator review, load the approved spreadsheet rows into `dev_cancer_modifier.cancer_modifier_cde` and run the script documented in main `readme.md` in manual_work folder